leeweihanwickham/Sharp-PQ/README.md

 support ranges where the base is 2.
 Other parameters such as instance number, security level, range dimension, localization array, code rate are all adjustable.

-We implementa a prime field F_p where p = 2^64 -2^32 +1.
+We implement a prime field F_p where p = 2^64 -2^32 +1.
 This can be seen in depends/libff/libff/algebra/fields/prime_base/fields_64.hpp
  and fp_64.hpp.